Ueberspannung/PD-PPS-Controller/README.md

 - RGB LED for output state
 - remote UI via VT100 serial terminal
 - serial programming interface for intergration in controll applications
-- SD Card for future use (eg. data logging)
+- SD Card for data logging and script control
 - all essential data at a glance
   - operating mode
   - set voltage / current